2015 Graz car attack

-On 20 June 2015, Alen Rizvanović drove a sports utility vehicle at high speeds through the center of Graz, Austria, killing three people in a matter of minutes and injuring 43 others, one of them dying months later.
+On 20 June 2015, Alen Rizvanović, an Austrian citizen born in Bosnia, drove a sports utility vehicle at high speeds through the center of Graz, Austria, killing three people in a matter of minutes and injuring 43 others, one of them dying months later.
 At one point during the attack, Rizvanović got out of the vehicle and stabbed two passers-by.

 Rizvanović was arrested and given a life sentence.
 He committed suicide in prison in September 2023.

 Attack

 On 20 June 2015, a vehicular attack occurred at 12:15 p.m. in the centre of Graz.
 Alen Rizvanović, the driver, intentionally killed and injured pedestrians and cyclists by hitting them with a green SUV-type Daewoo Rexton, which he was driving at an estimated speed of up to 100 km per hour.
 According to a spokesperson, the rampage started in Zweiglgasse, where one victim died.
 Rizvanović then drove through the city, passing over the Augartenbrücke and entering Herrengasse, where he killed two more people.
 He then crashed into a café's seating area in the Hauptplatz (main square), where an event related to the 2015 Austrian Grand Prix was being held.

 During his attack, Rizvanović jumped out of his car briefly, ran up to an elderly couple in front of a grocery shop, and stabbed them with a knife, wounding the man severely.
 He then drove to the police station at Schmiedgasse and was arrested by police without resistance.
 A witness compared the sounds of chairs and tables being knocked over by the vehicle to a "gunfight".
 The attack lasted for five minutes.
 Sixty ambulances and four helicopters were sent to transport injured victims to hospitals.